academia-de-codigo/react-semantic-toasts/README.md

 -   `size` - Size of toast with [semantic values](https://react.semantic-ui.com/collections/message/#variations-size)
 -   `list` - Array of strings for showing an item menu inside the toast
 -   `time` - Duration to keep the toast open, 0 to wait until closed by the user
--   `onClose` - The function that will be called when you click the toast is closed
+-   `onClose` - The function that will be called when the toast is closed (either if you have clicked the close sign or if the toast has been closed after `time` has passed)
 -   `onClick` - The function that will be called when you click on the toast
+-   `onDismiss` - The function that will be called when you click to close the toast. onClose function will be called afterwards.
 -   `animation` - Override the default toast container animation

 ## License